Article: Meet the Maker: Sow Song

 Where is your workshop and what tools do you use in the jewellery making process?

 Tia might have one of the coolest workshops!
 It’s a complete embodiment of her soul and her passions.
 Her grandpa was heavily influenced by Western culture and Tia has embraced that as well.
-She’s converted a Travelux (the Canadian version of an Airstream) into her personal studio with a country flair.
+She’s converted a Travelux (the Canadian version of an Airstream) into her personal studio with a little country flair.
 The space needed to promote creativity, and Tia settled on cozy, warm, and desert-y.
 The inside is painted the iconic light tan of the banana Frye boot and there’s photos of the desert and of her grandpa all over the walls.
 A medium once told her to light a candle every time she goes in to work on a piece to bring more of that connection into the space.
 All of these elements help tie her to her roots and brings her comfort and peace.

 On one side of the trailer is her metal working bench, where she does stone setting, soldering, filing and finishing work.
 And on the other side, is the wax working bench, with injectors, a vacuum caster, and a kiln.
 It’s important that the metal working and the wax working be kept separate.